truschival/DigitalRooster.dev/content/pages/software.md

 DigitalRooster consists of a few components: a linux kernel, device tree, libraries, QT and last but not least the graphical interface DigitalRoosterGUI.
-It is built using buildroot.
-Buildroot makes it easy to create a root file system for an SD-card for your DigitalRooster.
+It is built using [Buildroot](https://www.buildroot.org). \
+Buildroot build all required components (Linux kernel, device tree, libraries etc.)  and compiles them in root file system image that you can copy on an SD-card for your DigitalRooster.

-### DigitalRoosterGui (PC and Embedded)
+### DigitalRoosterGui (Host and Embedded target build)

 The graphical user interface.
 You can play around with most functionality on your host computer.
 To build and run DigitalRoosterGui you need: